Here's how patients say they reversed early Alzheimer's symptoms

 "I gave up a lot of red meat and beans and rice and potatoes were my favorite foods," she said.

-Adda began making those changes after she started working for cardiologist Dr. Steven Gundry narly six years ago.
+Adda began making those changes after she started working for cardiologist Dr. Steven Gundry nearly six years ago.
 He wrote a book called "The Plant Paradox."

 Grammy winner Kelly Clarkson also read "The Plant Paradox."
 She talked about it recently on NBC's "The Today Show."
 She said she not only lost a lot of weight, but also cleared up her autoimmune disease.